dansteingart/duestat/README.md

 ```

 ### Potentiostat vs. DAC_gnd
 In a two electrode electrochemical cell the goal of a potentiostatic hold (e.g. constant voltage) is to, well, set a constant voltage.
 In this scenario the `duestat.ino` code just moves `DAC_set` such that `ADC_cell` - `DAC_gnd` is equal to the desired value.
-Just physically tie `A5` to `DAC_GND` to enable this mode.

 Note that both `DAC_set` and `DAC_gnd` can be anything between 0 V and 3.3 V on a 12 bit basis (0 to 4095 counts).
 So we can target `ADC_cell` < 0 if we set `DAC_gnd` above `DAC_set`.
 The code does not goal seek `DAC_gnd` but rather has the user set the relative range.
 For example for an effective range of -1.65 V to 1.65 V vs. GND `DAC_gnd` should be set to ~2000.